 - Forget about motivation, and just start working on your growth mindset instead.

-Essentially, there are four fundamentals to consider when it comes to fixing your routine: sleep, nutrition, movement, and mindfulness.
-If you want to do well in life, you’ll have to take care of these aspects.
-Note that they’re interdependent, so they’re always affecting each other.
+There are four fundamentals to consider when it comes to mastering your routine: sleep, nutrition, movement, and mindfulness.

 Sleep is a necessity, not a luxury.
 Aim for eight hours of sleep every night, and don’t try to do shortcuts.
 Why?
 Because sleep debt is cumulative.
 For example, let’s say you’ve slept only seven hours each night for a week.
 At the end of the week, you have a sleep debt of 7 hours.
 This means that your body and mind will function as if you haven’t slept one night at all.
 This all happens without you even realizing it.